Asha-Ali/CV/README.md

 #### Teamwork and Collaboration
 I've consistently demonstrated my commitment to teamwork and collaboration.
 As a Teaching Assistant, I collaborated closely with SENCo, teachers, and learning support workers to ensure comprehensive student support.
 This experience reinforced my collaborative skills, emphasizing the importance of diverse perspectives and feedback.
-These qualities have translated seamlessly into tech-related roles, where cross-functional collaboration and synergy are paramount for project success
+These qualities have translated seamlessly into tech-related roles, where cross-functional collaboration is paramount for project success.